-The CEC published a "Save the Date" for a May 8, 2023 offshore wind energy symposium entitled "On With The Wind: Toward 25 GW of Offshore Wind Energy in California."
-According to the email notice, the symposium will feature a U.S. Department of Energy Interactive Workshop to discuss efforts required to advance floating offshore wind.
+On May 8, 2023, the CEC is holding an offshore wind energy symposium entitled "On With the Wind: Toward 25 GW of Offshore Wind Energy in California."
+The symposium will feature a U.S. Department of Energy Interactive Workshop to discuss efforts required to advance floating offshore wind.
 The symposium will be held in person (with advance registration) and via remote access.
-For more information about the symposium, please visit the symposium website.
+For more information please visit the symposium website.